NorthernChicken/MineInstall/README.md

 # MineInstall
-A simple, non-bloated Bash script to download and install a vanilla Minecraft server onto your Linux computer/server.
-Allows you to choose the latest version of Minecraft or download a custom version or server software of your choice.
+A simple, non-bloated Bash script allowing you to download and install a Minecraft server onto your Linux machine.
+Allows you to choose the latest version of Minecraft or download a custom version or modded server software of your choice.

 # Supported Distros
 All distros that use the following package managers are supported: